armanchinai/scrapegoat/docs/index.md

 !!! failure "Webscraping with BeautifulSoup"

-    This code fetches a recipe page and extracts the list of ingredients into a CSV file ignoring the "Deselect All" option contained in the list.
+    This code fetches a recipe page and extracts the list of ingredients into a CSV file, ignoring the "Deselect All" option contained in the list.

     ````python
     import requests